1. Observance of Regulations & Behaviour

 Type B Events: levies shall be paid to the Treasurer of the District controlling the events, along with a copy of the Signing-on sheets, where requested by the District Committee.
 Levies for events held between 1 January and 31 October shall be sent no later than the 30 November following the events.
 Levies for events held between 1 November and 31 December shall be sent in no later than 31 January following the events.

-N.B: For 2017, the levies are as follows: Type A and Type B events £2.00 except for entrants in events restricted to Juveniles and also the GHS Championship who shall pay zero levies; Time Trial Series £5.00; RTTC National Championships £12.00.
+N.B: The current levy is as follows: Type A events £5 and Type B events £3 except for entrants in events restricted to Juveniles and also the Youth Championship who shall pay zero levies;

 29. Not in Use